 The Gilded Tarot by Ciro Marchetti is a beautiful modern deck created with digital images.
 It is based loosely on the popular Rider-Waite cards.

 If you are looking for a complete study guide, I can highly recommend this free offering by Jan Carol.
 She has produced it with the permission of Ciro Marchetti and it includes full colour images of each card as well as the general interpretation for each card.
+(Edit: Oct 2017 It appears the site isn’t working at present.
+I’ll leave the link here just in case it gets up and running again.)

 Meanwhile, if you are simply after a quick guide, here is a list of my favourite keywords and phrases for the Gilded tarot.
 This list will also work for any Rider-Waite variation or clone.